dgbttn/c-python-compare/README.md

-# C .vs Python Testing
+# C vs. Python Testing

 Test with accuracy and time consuming of geolocation distance calculators